- Year built

 Pricing requires apartment-level comparable analysis.
 Building-level $/sf averages compress meaningfully across the one-bedroom-dominant inventory; combined-unit comparables are scarce.
 Marketing should reference the most-recent closed comp on the specific apartment line (A, B, C, or D) being sold.

 Closing timelines are cooperative-standard.
 Board approval is required; pacing typically runs 60–90 days from contract through approval to closing.
-The unusually permissive sublet and pied-à-terre policies do not change the closing pacing; they affect the buyer pool and the long-term flexibility of ownership.
+The pied-à-terre allowance and the board-governed sublet policy do not change the closing pacing; they affect the buyer pool and the long-term flexibility of ownership.

 Comparable buildings